ai4os/ai4-papi/README.md

 * `etc/main_conf.yaml`: main configuration file of the API
 * `etc/modules`: configuration files for standard modules
-* `etc/federated`: configuration files for federated server
+* `etc/tools`: configuration files for tools
+  - `deep-oc-federated-server`: federated server

-The pattern for subfolder follows:
+The pattern for the subfolders follows:
-  - `.yaml`: user customizable configuration to make a deployment in Nomad.
+  - `user.yaml`: user customizable configuration to make a deployment in Nomad.
     Also contains the generic quotas for hardware (see `range` parameter).
-  - `.nomad`: additional non-customizable values (eg. ports)
+  - `job.nomad`: additional non-customizable values (eg. ports)